akhileshgupta1982/PowerElectronics-HWR/README.md

 <h5> About the Experiment : </h5>
-This is the simplest form of controlled rectifier which consists of a single thyristor feeding DC power to a resistive load.For the supply voltage of,the SCR can conduct only when anode voltage is positive and a gate signal is applied.
-Therefore, the rectification process of half wave controlled rectifier can be explained as:<br>
-<b>1.</b>During the positive half-cycle of the supply voltage, the SCR is forward-biased and will conduct if a trigger is applied to the gate.
-Let, SCR is triggered at some firing angle α, the load current flows and the output voltage Vo will be the same as the input voltage.<br>
-<b>2.</b>At time t = π, the current falls natural to zero, since the SCR is reverse-biased.
-Therefore, during the negative half-cycle, the SCR blocks the flow of current, and no voltage is applied to the load.<br>
-<b>3.</b>The SCR stays off until the gate signal is applied again at (α + 2π).<br>
+The experiment is basically to control of the load voltage.
+This aim is achieved by the use of thyristor which will conduct only when it is forward biased with a firing current pulse at the gate terminal.
+The average value and RMS value of the load voltage is controlled by delaying the firing pulse by an angle α.
+The firing angle (α) is simply measured from the position of natural conduction of diode.
+If the load is resistive in nature, the current waveform will be similar to voltage waveform in shape.
+The thyristor will go into non-conducting state (OFF state) when the current try to approach a negative value with inductive load.